 Note: William Joyce, witness to Mary Elizabeth Cunneyworth's wedding, is also buried in this cemetery.

-The Ingledew family history quotes from a typed document by Rev. B.L.
-Cohoe, written on her death:
+A typed document by Rev. B.L.
+Cohoe, written on her death, reads:

 "... she was converted at Bronte about 34 years ago under the labors of Rev. Wm.
 Pirritte, or Rev. A. Bradshaw and united with the M.E.
 Church.
 She has since been a very consistent member.
 The evening before she was attacked by her last illness, which was sudden and severe, she attended the meeting of the Epworth League, and took part in the exercises by leading in public prayer.
 We little thought that it was her last prayer in our meeting.
 In the work of the Sunday school, the league and the church, she will be greatly missed, as well as in kindly neighbourly acts, the visitation of the sick, helping the poor, and a thousand and one little offices of Christian love wherewith she adorned the doctrine of God our Saviour in her life and character as a godly woman.
 A great concourse attended her funeral.
 The writer preached from Matt.
 XXIV 44, at the Bronte Church, and we laid away with loving care the mortal remains of our dear sister at Mount Pleasant Church, Palermo circuit, to await the resurrection morning."